-Even though Krampus does have potential to be a new Christmas horror-comedy classic, it misses the mark a bit too much for us
+Even though Krampus does have the potential to be a new Christmas horror-comedy classic, it misses the mark a bit too much for us.

 But the two things, the movie really has working in its favor, are the cast and the writer-director Michael Dougherty.
 He’s the man who brought us the Halloween anthology Trick ‘r Treat, which is a solid part of my Halloween tradition.
 Every year, on Halloween, you can be damn sure I’m watching that movie.
 Also on board as writers are Todd Casey, who usually works primarily with Marvel cartoon TV series, and finally, Zach Shields, who hasn’t written anything prior to Krampus, but did write a song for The Conjuring, so there’s certainly a strong horror link right there.

 As far as the cast goes, you’ve got Toni Collette (The Sixth Sense) and Adam Scott (Parks and Recreation) as the parents, and in a beautiful supporting role, is David Koechner, who was perfect in the horror-comedy Scouts Guide to the Zombie Apocalypse.
 With him on board, you’re guaranteed to get the laughs in, and when you add Conchata Ferrell (probably best now from her role on Two and a Half Men), you’ve got the comedy parts covered.
 However, part of the challenge for Krampus is hitting the balance of horror and comedy, and the horror part is a bit more faulty.

 I loved the really sharp comedy parts and also, there’s definitely a strong horrorcore in the story.
 To me, it was the parts in between, where we saw family drama without either.
 Or actually, it wasn’t really a drama, it just felt like too much waiting for the story to move along, which is pretty amazing considering everything took place within one full day!